 I’m Elizabeth Case (they/she), and I’m a a genderfluid scientist, artist, and writer living between previously glaciated, currently glaciated, and flood-prone landscapes.

 I am currently a postodoctoral researcher at IMAU (Utrecht University) in the Netherlands.
 A copy of my PhD thesis, Ice Formation, Deformation, and Disappearance, can be found here.
-I have worked on glaciers in Alaska, Wyoming, and Antarctica.
+I have worked on and with glaciers in Alaska, Wyoming, and Antarctica.

 My CV can be found here.